 - In Utah, Governor Gary Herbert signed an executive order prohibiting chokeholds on people in custody.
 This comes shortly after Salt Lake City police banned chokeholds and the use of tear gas.

-Our advocacy on police reform in Colorado is just one important step our organization is taking to confront systemic racism and injustice in our communities.
+Our advocacy on police reform in our region is just one important step our organization is taking to confront systemic racism and injustice in our communities.
 We are committed to doing more, including listening to, supporting and amplifying the voices of our partners who are Black, Indigenous, Latinx, and People of Color across the states in which we work.

 Western Resource Advocates is committed to creating an organization – and contributing to a larger conservation movement – that is diverse, equitable, and inclusive of people from all backgrounds.
 Our team should reflect the communities in which we work and live, and we are taking steps toward that goal.